o-pylypenko/draft-ietf-opsawg-discardmodel/draft-ietf-opsawg-discardmodel.md

 IANA is requested to register the following URI in the "ns" subregistry within the "IETF XML Registry" {{!RFC3688}}:

 ~~~~
+   URI:  urn:ietf:params:xml:ns:ietf-packet-discard-reporting-sx
+   Registrant Contact:  The IESG.
+   XML:  N/A; the requested URI is an XML namespace.

    URI:  urn:ietf:params:xml:ns:ietf-packet-discard-reporting
    Registrant Contact:  The IESG.
    XML:  N/A; the requested URI is an XML namespace.